szomoru/MP1-Bodyweight/README.md

         - Contains a contac form that the visitor can fill out to ask a question or share a story
         - The contant form is linked to Code Institute form dumb

     ### Future Features
+    - Adding information about healthy food options and also diet options which can be very well combined with Bodyweight training

 ## Technologies Used